krystianZak7/MemoryGameTest/README.md

 # Memory Game
 A dynamic and interactive memory game developed using HTML, CSS, and JavaScript.
 This project demonstrates the ability to create engaging web applications with a focus on user experience and interactive design.
+Also project used for learning the features of git.

 # Table of Contents
 Demo